pfrazee/pfrazee.github.io/_posts/2018-06-10-dat-and-servers.md

 When an app needs to do something like store data or manage a user's profile, it can use Beaker's [DatArchive APIs](https://beakerbrowser.com/docs/apis/dat.html) to write data directly to itself, or to another `dat://` website.
 This allows apps to manage data without ever connecting to a backend host.
 This is convenient and quite powerful!
 But in some cases `dat://` sites still need to interact with servers.

-In this post, I'll describe some of the challenges related to `dat://` apps interacting with servers, and share some thoughts about how [Beaker](https://beakerbrowser.com) might approach those challengs.
+In this post, I'll describe some of the challenges related to `dat://` apps interacting with servers, and share some thoughts about how [Beaker](https://beakerbrowser.com) might approach those challenges.

 ## 1. Cross-origin resource sharing (CORS)